ReelTalkers/reel-algorithm/README.md

 Source code for the Reel movie recommender algorithm and movie recommendation server are contained in this repository.

 The movie recommender algorithm uses the MovieLens dataset as past data to derive new recommendations.
 This dataset is not included with this repository.
-Instructions on how to obtain this dataset are included in the setup section.
+Instructions on how to obtain this dataset are included in the [obtaining data subsection](#obtaining-data).

 ##Setup